Chat

 What SSE events does the stream return?

-The SSE stream delivers six event types that let frontends render text, tool activity, and rich A2UI surfaces in real time.
+The SSE stream delivers six event types that let frontends render text, tool activity, pipeline progress, and rich A2UI surfaces in real time.

 Each event arrives as a data: line in the SSE stream with a JSON payload.
-The text event carries individual LLM tokens for streaming display.
+The text event carries individual LLM tokens for streaming display (concatenate delta values to form the full message).
 The tool_call event fires when the LLM decides to execute a memory operation, followed by a tool_result event when execution completes.
+The pipeline event reports per-stage progress for multi-stage tools (e.g. CAL query, recall, compliance checks), carrying the stage name, status, optional duration, and stage-specific data.
 The a2ui event delivers structured UI components (memory cards, dashboards, compliance summaries) in A2UI v0.9 JSONL format.
 The done event signals stream completion with metadata including latency and context grain count.

 Frontends should handle all six event types for a complete experience.
 The a2ui surfaces are optional — if your client does not support rich rendering, the text events alone carry the full conversational response.